7 Facts from our GenePlaza Review

 Review of GenePlaza Apps

-Sample reports are available for all apps, along with detailed descriptions created by app developers.
-All of them contain a disclaimer stating that the results are only a score if you had been part of the study.
-Results should not be used to diagnose, predict, or assume predisposition to a condition.
+You can find sample reports for all the apps, as well as app developers’ detailed descriptions.
+All of the reports contain a disclaimer stating that the scores are only valid if you were part of the study.
+Therefore, the results should not be used to diagnose, predict, or assume a person’s predisposition to a condition.

 All the apps are created based on data from research studies.
 For reported results, GenePlaza cites the paper that the results are based on.
 Most apps also provide a discussion section.